 - 1993, received a National Heritage Fellowship from the National Endowment for the Arts.

 - 1999, was inducted into the IBMA’s Hall of Fame.

 - 2011, passed away at the age of 85.

-- 2014, banjo player Noam Pikelny (Punch Brothers) won an IBMA Award for his cover of Kenny Baker’s classic album Plays Bill Monroe on the banjo: Noam Pikelny Plays Kenny Baker Plays Bill Monroe.
+- 2014, banjo player Noam Pikelny (Punch Brothers) won an IBMA Award for his banjo adaptation of Kenny Baker’s classic album Plays Bill Monroe.
+The album was titled Noam Pikelny Plays Kenny Baker Plays Bill Monroe.